What is an automatic standby generator?

 Do Generators need to be maintained?

 Yes, simple maintenance is required-at least annually.
 And with more regular duty the generator set may require semi-annual service to insure its value and performance.
 As for commercial and industrial applications - even quarterly service and loadbank testing should be considered.
 MCP performs outstanding maintenance contracts on all of our brands as well as others.
-For most homes this cost is $238 for the annual visit.
 All generators require periodic inspection, oil and filter changes and other work to ensure maximum performance for years of reliable service.
 Plus filters and cleaning of potential mouse, spider and other insect debris will keep the unit in good shape.
 Preventative maintenance kits are available and MCP offers annual maintenance contracts for a worry-free ownership experience.
 Refer to the owner’s manual for routine maintenance procedures and schedules.

 What happens if the generator gets overloaded?

 Home standby generators are equipped with overload protection.
 In the rare event of an overload, the generator’s circuit breaker will trip, disconnecting the unit from the load.
 Simply correct the overload and reset the breaker in the generator.